Sixteen migrant bodies washed up in western Libya: Red Crescent

-TRIPOLI The bodies of 16 migrants have washed up on shore at the western Libyan city of Zuwara, a Red Crescent spokesman said on Sunday.
+TRIPOLI (Reuters) - The bodies of 16 migrants have washed up on shore at the western Libyan city of Zuwara, a Red Crescent spokesman said on Sunday.

 Al-Khamis al-Bosaifi said the bodies, which were recovered on Saturday, were all men who appeared to be from sub-Saharan Africa.
 "The bodies are decomposed and we have no idea when they drowned," he said.